My authored CTF challenges sources and official writeups

 Finally, turns out that in all modern browsers we can manipulate the document.all object and the DOM tree such that document.all becomes an arbitrary falsy, empty, HTMLAllCollection object that can have arbitrary properties set by javascript or arbitrary named properties set using common DOM clobbering techniques.
 And it’s even callable!

-CSS Exfiltration
+CSS Exfiltration#

-Since I was lenient and put the whole flag in the URL instead of a runtime generated token, you could have even manually exfiltrated the flag by matching each character with multiple reports, but it could have been a bit painful since the the flag is 64 chars long.
+Since I was lenient and put the whole flag in the URL instead of a runtime generated token, you could have even manually exfiltrated the flag by matching each character with multiple reports, but it could have been a bit painful since the flag is 64 chars long.

-My final exploit, instead, implements a one-shot solver playing around the CSS selectors Specificity algorithm: since we will have multiple different @-moz-document rules, each one of them trying to match a different probe, e.g. http://127.0.0.1/?flag?space{a, http://127.0.0.1/?flag?space{b, http://127.0.0.1/?flag?space{aa, etc.
+My final exploit, instead, implements a one-shot solver by playing around with the CSS selectors Specificity algorithm: since we will have multiple different @-moz-document rules, each one of them trying to match a different probe, e.g. http://127.0.0.1/?flag?space{a, http://127.0.0.1/?flag?space{b, http://127.0.0.1/?flag?space{aa, etc.

 I bypassed this restriction with the following payload generation: